datasciblog/datasciblog.github.io/_posts/2019-12-19-DL-xx-accomplishing-deep-learning-specialization.md

 ## What DiD I Learn?

-- You really don't need a solid mathematics background to learn and do deep learning.
+- You really don't need a solid mathematics background to learn and do Deep Learning.

 > If you don't understand, don't worry about it.

+- You actually can do some hacks on quizzes and coding assignments.
+First, because you can do them as many times as you want, you can easily achieve perfect grades for all the courses.
+Second, since the teaching team already explains well and gives you very clear instructions for each step of these assignments, I find sometimes I can still make it even when I don't really understand how tensorflow works underneath.

-## Helpful Resources
+## Useful Resources

-- Summary notes by Tess Ferrandez: [Slideshare](https://www.slideshare.net/TessFerrandez/notes-from-coursera-deep-learning-courses-by-andrew-ng)
+- Summary notes by Tess Ferrandez: [Slideshare](https://www.slideshare.net/TessFerrandez/notes-from-coursera-deep-learning-courses-by-andrew-ng).
+I've printed the notes and been using them to revise along and after the course.

 ## How Do I Feel Now?